twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/frequently-asked-questions/design.md

 configuration file.

-If you really want to use symlinks, then chezmoi provides a [symlink mode](../../reference/target-types.md#symlink-mode) which uses symlinks where possible.
-This configures chezmoi to work like GNU Stow and have it create a set of symlinks back to a central directory, but this currently requires a bit of manual work (as described in [#167](https://github.com/twpayne/chezmoi/issues/167)). chezmoi might get some automation to help (see [#886](https://github.com/twpayne/chezmoi/issues/886) for example) but it does need some convincing use cases that demonstrate that a symlink from a dotfile's location to its contents in a central directory is better than just having the correct dotfile contents.
+If you really want to use symlinks, then chezmoi provides a [symlink mode][symlink] which uses symlinks where possible.
+This configures chezmoi to work like GNU Stow and have it create a set of symlinks back to a central directory, but this currently requires a bit of manual work (as described in [issue #167][#167]). chezmoi might get some automation to help (see [issue
+#886][#886] for example) but it does need some convincing use cases that
+demonstrate that a symlink from a dotfile's location to its contents in a central directory is better than just having the correct dotfile contents.

 ## What are the limitations of chezmoi's symlink mode?